Ragnar-Oock/xoram/README.md

 that will come in the not so distant future.
 In the meantime feel free to open an issue if you have any suggestions.

+### IDE Config

+#### Custom import condition (optional)

+To improve DX when working on cross package features or bugfixes all package exports have a custom export condition of `xoram:dev` exposed in their `package.json` file that changes how imports of packages within the monorepo are mapped.
+This can instruct the language service or any typescript tooling to import types directly from the source code, this allows you to make changes in a package and have them applied to others without needing to rebuild all impacted packages.

+To enable this feature you will need to pass `--customConditions xoram:dev` as a command line argument to the language service.

+This should be enabled by default if you use an intellij IDE.

 ### Running tests

 All tests are using Vitest for both unit and e2e test, you can run either or